sayanarijit/viper/docs/_build/html/_sources/python_api.rst.txt

 Viper provides a powerful collection of data types such as :py:class:`~viper.Hosts`, :py:class:`~viper.Runners`, :py:class:`~viper.Results` etc. and uses *method chaining* to perform different operations.
-The :py:mod:`viper.collection` module contains the collection of such data types.
-These data types share some common properties as all the data types inherit from the :py:class:`~viper.collections.Collection` class.
+The :py:mod:`viper.collections` module contains the collection of such data types.
+These data types share some common properties as all they inherit from the :py:class:`~viper.collections.Collection` class.

 Example: Method Chaining
 ^^^^^^^^^^^^^^^^^^^^^^^^